 Receipt Number Amount Date Paid

 1 st Payment

 2 nd Payment

 3 rd Payment

+4 th Payment

+5 th Payment

+6 th Payment

 The Western Australian Statement of Student Achievement (WASSA)

 The WASSA is issued to each Year 12 student at the completion of their senior secondary schooling.
 Senior secondary school typically takes two years.
 The WASSA lists all courses and programs that a student has completed and the grades and marks achieved.
 The WASSA formally records, as relevant: